Jaonolo/minecraft-font/README.md

 # minecraft-font

-just a minecraft-alike function for linux (arch/pacman) found in dafont and packaged into this
+just a minecraft-alike font for linux (arch/pacman) found in dafont and packaged into this